neutrinoceros/vac2fost/README.rst

 It is recommended to create a separate conda enviromnent before installing.
 See https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html

-**prerequisite:** ``vac2fost`` currently relies on a derived project, vtk_vacreader_: a small module to read VTK files from MPI-AMRVAC (restricted to non-AMR files atm).
-It can can be installed with the interactive script `install_deps.sh`.
-Please make sure to run it from your dedicated python environment, be it conda or pipenv...
-This script will ask for your prefered installer (pip or conda ?).

 The minimal working installation script is

 .. code-block:: bash

-    bash install_deps.sh
     conda install --file environment.yml --channel conda-forge
     conda install .